jezevec10/jstris-multilang/id.md

 'learnMore' => 'Learn more',
 'paymentsInfo' => 'Processed via :service_name.&nbsp; Can be cancelled anytime on account dashboard.', 'gift' => 'Gift rewards',
-'giftDesc' => 'Here you can donate in the name of any other Jstris account.
-Enter the account username in the text field on the right and press Set.
-After that, any donation you will send from this page will be assigned to the chosen account.', 'giftTo' => 'Gift to account',
+'giftDesc' => '',
+'giftTo' => 'Gift to account',
 'set' => 'Set',
-'rewardsAvailable' => 'Donation rewards available', 'rewardsList' => 'Thanks for your donation to Jstris!
+'rewardsAvailable' => 'Supporter rewards available', 'rewardsList' => 'Thanks for your donation to Jstris!
 You may enable the following rewards.', 'monthlyActive' => 'You currently have :type subscription active.', 'customActive' => 'You have :type rewards enabled for :days days based on the donation amount.',